Remote companies like RebelCode tend to hire people from all over the world.

 - Call previous companies that applicants claim they worked for, especially those ones they didn’t list any references for.
 The ones referenced are usually going to provide a glowing review, so they are not very helpful.

 - Post in targeted FB groups, for example, if you need a web developer go to web developer FB groups and post there.
 Communities are very powerful for this stuff.

 - Tell your own team – maybe they know other people like them, you can even incentivize them with a bonus.

 Eastern European countries are good for programming tasks.
 Croatia, Serbia, Ukraine, Montenegro great for design and development.
 It’s also very important to hire from the same culture if possible.
 This facilitates communication and expectations.

-With incentives I prefer not having specific targets to unlock specific bonuses.
+With incentives, I prefer not to have specific targets to unlock specific bonuses.
 It’s best to set business targets and KPIs, but then the decision for bonuses (which can be given in July and December) rests with the management team.
 You can also reward people who go above and beyond what was asked for them.
 Bonuses can be 0.5 to 1.5x the monthly salary.